Georg Donatus, Hereditary Grand Duke of Hesse and by Rhine

 Georg Donatus also had a half-sister, Elisabeth, from his father’s first marriage to Princess Victoria Melita of Saxe-Coburg and Gotha.
 Princess Elisabeth was born in 1895 and died of typhoid fever in 1903, three years before Georg Donatus was born.

-At his christening on December 4, 1906, he was given the names Wilhelm Nikolaus Eduard Heinrich Karl in honor of his godparents – Wilhelm II, German Emperor, Nicholas II, Emperor o All of Russia, King Edward VII of the United Kingdom, Prince Heinrich of Prussia and Prince Karl of Solms-Hohensolms-Lich.
+At his christening on December 4, 1906, he was given the names Wilhelm Nikolaus Eduard Heinrich Karl in honor of his godparents – Wilhelm II, German Emperor, Nicholas II, Emperor of All of Russia, King Edward VII of the United Kingdom, Prince Heinrich of Prussia and Prince Karl of Solms-Hohensolms-Lich.
 Within the family, he was known by the name ‘Don’.

 Georg Donatus and his brother Ludwig, c1911. source: Wikipedia

 Don and his brother – known as ‘Lu’ – were raised at the family’s various homes in Hesse – the Neue Palais in Darmstadt (link in German), Schloss Wolfsgarten and Schloss Romrod (link in German).
 They were raised by English nannies, until the outbreak of World War I. By that time, Don was receiving private lessons in German and literature from Anna Textor, who ran a private school for English girls in Darmstadt, and had been the teacher of the future Empress Alexandra of Russia.
-After the fall of the German Empire, their father was deposed in 1918.
+After the fall of the German Empire, Don’s father was deposed in 1918.
 The family continued to live at the Neues Palais in Darmstadt, where Don continued his studies privately, before attending the Realgymnasium, graduating in 1926.
-He then studied economics at the University of Giessen, the University of Lausanne and the University of Munich, earning his Ph.D. from Geissen in 1933.
+He then studied economics at the University of Giessen, the University of Lausanne, and the University of Munich, earning his Ph.D. from Giissen in 1933.

 Cecilie and Georg Donatus on their wedding day; Credit – Wikipedia

 On February 2, 1931, Don married Princess Cecilie of Greece and Denmark.
 She was the daughter of Prince Andreas of Greece and Denmark and Princess Alice of Battenberg.
 Through her mother, Cecilie and Don were first cousins once removed.
-They married both in a Greek Orthodox ceremony at the Neues Palais Palace and a Lutheran ceremony held at the castle church.
+They married in a Greek Orthodox ceremony at the Neues Palais Palace and in a Lutheran ceremony at the castle church.
 Following their honeymoon, they took up residence in a newly purchased home in Darmstadt, and had three children:

 • Prince Ludwig of Hesse and by Rhine (1931-1937) – died in a plane crash with his parents